graphcommerce-org/graphcommerce/docs/framework/config.md

 <!-- Automatically generated from Config.graphqls -->
+### BreadcrumbsConfig

+BreadcrumbsConfig will contain all configuration values for the Breadcrumbs component.

+#### breadcrumbsVariant: DEFAULT | POPPER

+Variant used for the pagination

 # GraphCommerce configuration system

 Global GraphCommerce configuration can be configured in your `graphcommerce.config.js` file